yenhsunlin/dukes/README.md

 # dukes: *D*iff*U*se-boosted dar*K* matt*E*r by *S*upernova neutrinos

-`dukes` is a package for evaluating the signatures of diffuse boosted dark matter by supernova neutrinos in the early Universe based on arXiv:24xx.xxxxx.
+`dukes` is a pyhon package for evaluating the signatures of diffuse boosted dark matter by supernova neutrinos in the early Universe based on arXiv:24xx.xxxxx.
-`dukes` also supports implementation of phenomenlogical-model-dependent differential cross sections between DM-neutrino and DM-electron for calculating BDM signatures (*experimental*).
+It also supports an *experimental* feature that implements particle-model-dependent differential cross sections for DM-$\nu$ and DM-$e$.

 ## Installation